WretchX/it-skills-test/README.md

 **printerpagetitle** - A test query will continuously check if the user has successfully visited the correct printer configuration page.
 This is a string in string search, so if the full title is `HP Printer - Google Chrome`, simply putting `HP Printer` will do fine.
 **biosversion** - Just put the BIOS version of PC3 here.
 **timelimit** - The time limit __in seconds__ you will give the test taker.
 Somewhere around 12-15 minutes is what most experienced candidates take.

+## Final notes
+- It does not matter how you disable the internet connection, how you go about doing that exercise is 100% your discretion.
+All the program checks for is a response from google.com.
+I unplugged the CAT6 cable from the wall.